stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 };
 ~~~~~

-`counter` beings at 1 for each slot, and is incremented to higher
-numbers if the first ballot fails to reach consensus on an output
-value.  `value` is initially chosen as the output of the deterministic
-combining function applied to all values that have been confirmed
-nominated for the slot.
-Note, however, that this output may change in
-subsequent ballots if more values have been confirmed nominated in the
-background.
-Moreover, as described below, the set of nominated values
-becomes irrelevant to as soon any ballot has made it beyond a certain
-point in the protocol before failing.

-Ballots are totally ordered with `n` more significant than `x`.
+Ballots are totally ordered with `counter` more significant than
+`value`.
 Hence, we write `b1 < b2` to mean that either `b1.counter <
 b2.counter` or `b1.counter == b2.counter && b1.value < b2.value`.
-(Values are compared lexicographically, as a strings of octets.)
+(Values are compared lexicographically, as a strings of unsigned
+octets.)
+The protocol moves through successively higher ballots until
+it reaches consensus on a slot:  `counter` starts at 1 and is
+incremented under various conditions that indicate nodes may be unable
+confirm _commit_ for the current ballot.

+A node may not vote for both `commit b` and `abort b` on the same
+ballot `b`.
+Hence, federated voting can confirm at most one outcome
+for `b`.

+          As an additional restriction, a node may not vote `commit b`

 For a given ballot `b`, nodes employ federated voting to chose between
 two contradictory outcomes:  _commit_ `b` and _abort_ `b`.
 The